pocable/DLAPI/README.md

 returns

 {
-    'isvalid': boolean if its valid.
+    'is_valid': boolean if its valid.
 }
 ```